-There’s nothing better than a pug on your lap and another on the screen.
-Plus, real pug lovers know that one can never have enough pugs, either in real life or virtually.
-So grab some popcorn and check out one of these top 10 pug movies.
+There’s nothing better than a pug on your lap and another on the screen (because movies with pugs are the best movies!).
+Plus, real pug lovers know that one can never have enough pugs, either in real life or digitally.
+So grab some popcorn and check out one of these top 10 movies with pugs in them.
 Fur not included.

 British comedy Patrick tells the “tail” of Sarah, a young woman whose life is an utter mess.
-Things get even messier when her grandmother bequeaths her a very spoiled pug named Patrick.
+Things get even messier when her grandmother leaves her a very spoiled pug named Patrick.
 Patrick, as most pug lovers can guess, adds to the chaos, and slowly but surely turns her life around.
+Since Patrick the pug is one of the main characters, I give this pug film four paws up.

 Patrick is a family-friendly movie, and good for all ages.